 These readings can be compared to the manufacturer recommended limits.
 Using Wartsila engine as an example shown on below image, it lets you understand the point were to take your readings.

 Also, learn more on common Starting Problems On Marine Auxiliary Diesel Engine

 We take crankshaft deflection to make sure that the crank runs and maintain proper balance.
 As you may know, the engine crankshaft comprises of the Journal, crank pin, and crank webs; these are all supported by the main bearings via the Journals.
 Therefore as the engine runs, due to some friction between the bearings and crank pin, the bearings wear out and maintain imbalance across the length of the crankshaft.

 When this occurs, you experience high readings which will indicate the actual position ( either closed or open).

-Well as I said earlier, to make this article short and understandable, I will like to explain how to take deflection readings of your engine crankshaft.
+Well as I said earlier, to make this article short and understandable, I will like to explain how to take deflection readings of your main or auxiliary engine crankshaft.